t288matt/vatsim-chaos/ARCHITECTURE.md

 **Dynamic Camera Positioning**:
 - **Global Coverage**: Works for any flight routes worldwide, not limited to specific regions
-- **Automatic Calculation**: Analyzes all departure and arrival airports from flight data
+- **Automatic Calculation**: Analyses all departure and arrival airports from flight data
 - **90% Coverage**: Ensures airports are well within the view with 10% padding
 - **Adaptive Zoom**: Automatically adjusts zoom level based on airport distances
 - **Minimum View Size**: Prevents excessive zoom for very close airports